 If you shop this year on Black Friday, don’t pay attention to the supposed percentage of the discounts.
 Instead, judge the value of a product based on the sale price and how it compares with the item’s price at other stores.

 Price matching is a common practice that allows customers to show retailers proof of a lower price elsewhere on an identical product and ask the store to match that competitor’s price.

 But many retailers suspend their price-matching policies on Black Friday.
-At Target, “Price matching and adjustments will not be allowed for prices from Thanksgiving Day through the end of the following week, whether offered by Target or a competitor.
-Exclusion dates are November 24 through December 3.”
+At Target, “Price matches and adjustments to competitors will not be allowed for prices from Thanksgiving Day through the entire week after Thanksgiving (11/23/2017 ‘ 12/2/2017).”

 When price matching is largely off the table, it’s up to the shopper to compare prices and research which store has the best offer.